-- Canvas covers andother exterior tarps must be removed and stored inside. - All accessory items like horns, speakers, spotlights, etc. need to be well secured. - If removed, cover the screw holes with tape. - Remove the following items: props, rudders, venturi wind screens, arches, etc. Your boat hauler will tell you what needs to be removed. - Don't leave any loose items on the deck. - Ladders - Lines - Antennae
+- Canvas covers and other exterior tarps must be removed and stored inside. - All accessory items like horns, speakers, spotlights, etc. need to be well secured. - If removed, cover the screw holes with tape. - Remove the following items: props, rudders, venturi wind screens, arches, etc. - Don't leave any loose items on the deck. - Ladders - Lines - Antennae